Team Leader (SHS/FSS) Ref: 18/60

 Recovery Focus is a new group of expert charities with the shared aim to inspire individual recovery nationwide.
 Between us we have a track record of more than 200 years of developing and running personalised services that work with people with mental health, substance misuse and other complex needs to achieve their ambitions.
 Each partner organisation has its own rich history of success, but together we believe we can lead the way in evidence‐based recovery pathways, tailored to meet local and individual needs.

-Right now, one of our partners, Richmond Fellowship, are looking for a Team Leader to be responsible for the management and development of a Floating Support service in Haringey, which provides support for up to 50 tenants.
+Right now, one of our partners, Richmond Fellowship, is looking for a Team Leader.
+You’ll be responsible for managing the day‐to‐day delivery of a range of Supported Housing and Floating Support Services for our clients.
 You’ll also:

 To succeed, you’ll need an outcome driven, solution focused approach and a proven ability to lead, supervise and motivate staff and delegate work appropriately.
 You’ll also need: